Chart Color Schemes

 Recent residential development output has been above average within East Devonport when compared nationally

 East Devonport has seen approximately 37 new homes approved annually.
-Development approval data, as per the Australian Bureau of Statistics, is recorded on a financial year basis: 189 homes were approved over the past five financial years, from FY-21 to FY-25, with 3 approvals so far in FY-26.
-On average, around 1.3 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand.
-However, this has moderated to 0.8 people per dwelling over the past two financial years, suggesting an improved balance.
-New properties are constructed at an average expected cost of $347,000, aligning with regional trends.
+Over the past five financial years, from FY21 to FY25, a total of 189 homes were approved, with an additional 13 approved so far in FY26.
+On average, 1.3 people moved to the area each year for each dwelling built over these five years.
+However, this figure has eased to 0.8 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development